 Second, application layer framing mechanism is used to create a combined message of the voice and image data.
-We use MIME encapsulation for this purpose.
-A MIME message consists of HTTPstyle headers and body which holds the actual content.
-A multipart MIME message provides boundary delimiters for various types of content items.
-Finally, the MIME message is encapsulated in a bundle and handed to the DTN layer for delivery to user B.
+We use MIME multipart encapsulation for this purpose.
+X-Bundle-Destination header field is added to distinguish messages sent in the context of one-to-one and group conversations.
+The voice message is encoded as a body part of type audio/G729 and image as another body part of type image/jpeg.
+Finally, the MIME message is encapsulated in a bundle and handed to the DTN layer for delivery.

-When the bundle is received by user B, DT-Talkie de-capsulates the bundle payload.
+When the bundle is received by user B, DT-Talkie decapsulates the bundle payload.
 Then the MIME message is parsed to get the encoded audio data and the image.
 Finally, DT-Talkie decodes the audio data and starts playback in the audio sink (e.g., speaker).
-Appropriate action is taken with the image (e.g., shown in DT-Talkie GUI) and other content.
+Appropriate action is taken with the image (e.g., shown in the GUI).

 All the nodes in the DTN communication are identified by a URI endpoint identifiers (EID).
 Every node has a unique singleton EID but can also register to any number of multicast EIDs.
 The general structure of an EID is: <scheme name>:<Scheme-Specific Part, or "SSP">.
 BP defines "dtn:" EID scheme with an arbitrary SSP.
 When an application wishes to receive bundles destined to a particular EID, it registers the corresponding EID with its local DTN node.